inbo/tutorials/content/tutorials/spatial_variograms/index.md

 # Data

-We will work on a simulated data set of more or random values, in which we know *a priori* what is going on.
+We will work on a simulated data set of more or less random values, in which we know *a priori* what is going on.

 ## Simulation Settings